fkarg/cuddly-octo-train/README.md

 # cuddly-octo-train
-A repository for learning, where I follow the 'ansible for kubernetes'-book from Jeff Geerling to get familiar in how to manage kubernetes with ansible.
+A repository for learning, where I follow various resources on learning kubernetes.
+While doing so, I also try to build up a number of ansible ansible automations to do that.

 # Useful Kubernetes Resources
 - https://ansibleforkubernetes.com